netomantonio/matrix-protocol/OIF_OPERATOR_INTELLIGENCE_FRAMEWORK.md

 ### Reference Archetypes: Knowledge Agent and Workflow Agent

 **📋 Note**: These are **illustrative reference archetypes**.
-Organizations can adopt, adapt, or create completely different archetypes according to their specific needs defined in CSH.
+Organizations can adopt, adapt, or create completely different archetypes according to their specific needs defined in MOC.

 > "Free your mind." — Morpheus